SteeltoeOSS/Documentation/docs/management/prometheus.md

 | `Id` | The ID of the metrics endpoint. | `prometheus` |
 | `Enabled` | Whether to enable the metrics management endpoint. | `true` |

->NOTE: Each setting must be prefixed with `Management:Endpoints:Prometheus`.
+>Each setting must be prefixed with `Management:Endpoints:Prometheus`.

 To configure Observers, see [Metric Observers](/docs/3/management/metric-observers)